arinze-edeh/cloud-infrastructure-devops-labs/aws/compute/ebs-volume-attachment/README.md

 📸 screenshot:

-## Step 4:Verify Attachment Status
+## Step 4:Attach Volume to EC2 Instance

 Retrieve the volume ID for the existing EBS volume.